On-Call Nurse, Weekend Nights

 Job Description Summary

-The Registered Nurse Case Manager provides skilled nursing care for Hospice of Holland patients.
+The On-Call Nurse provides skilled nursing care for Hospice of Holland patients.
 He/she assesses the needs of the patient/family unit and plans, implements, and evaluates the nursing care in accordance with physician orders and the interdisciplinary plan of care.

 The above statements are intended to be a representative summary of the major duties and responsibilities performed by incumbents of this job.
 The incumbents may be requested to perform job-related tasks other than those stated in this description.